 Stage 12 is set to finish on is the runway of the airport of Peyragudes.
 The ski resort in the Pyrenees hosted a Tour de France stage in 2014, yet earlier fame befell the place in 1997 with a scene in the James Bond-movie Tomorrow never Dies.

 After leaving Pau the riders head for Tournay and then the Pyrenees.
-The muscles can be stretched at Côte de Capvern before Col de Menté looms with 123 kilometres done.
-This is a 9.2 kilometres climb of 9% with steepest slopes of 16%.
+The muscles can be stretched at Côte de Capvern and Col des Ares before Col de Menté looms with 132 kilometres done.
+This is a 6.9 kilometres long climb of 8.1% with steepest slopes of 16%.

-164 kilometres into the race the riders tackle the climb to the highest point of stage 12: Port de Balès.
-The mountain, peaking at an elevation of 1,755 metres, is crested after a 18.9 kilometres toil, giving it the label hors catégorie.
-The average gradient is 6.3% with steepest sectors of up to 11.1%.
+At kilometre 172 the riders tackle the climb to the highest point of stage 12: Port de Balès.
+The mountain, peaking at an elevation of 1,755 metres, is crested after a 11.7 kilometres toil, giving it the label hors catégorie.
+The average gradient is 7.7% with steepest sectors of up to 11.1%.

 Port de Balès was introduced in the 2007 Tour de France, yet it was only after the infamous ‘chaingate’ incident in 2010 the climb became notorious.
 Race leader Andy Schleck was setting the pace when he dropped his chain.
 Alberto Contador attacked and took over the yellow jersey.

-Tour de France 2017 stage 12: Route maps and more
+Tour de France 2017 stage 12: Route maps, height profiles, and more

 Click on the images to zoom.